dangervalentine/react-native-scroll-track/README.md

 Check that your content height is greater than the container height.
 The scroll track only appears when content is scrollable.

 #### Jerky scrolling
-Ensure `react-native-reanimated/plugin` is the last plugin in your `babel.config.js`.
+Ensure `react-native-reanimated/plugin` is the **last** plugin in your `babel.config.js`.

 #### TypeScript errors
 The package includes TypeScript definitions.
 Make sure your TypeScript version is compatible with React Native.

+#### Haptic feedback not working
+- Ensure you've installed `react-native-haptic-feedback` correctly
+- Check that haptic feedback is enabled in device settings
+- Test on a physical device (haptic feedback doesn't work in simulators)

 ---

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.